atlassian/smith/README.md

 * Go 1.7+ is required because [context package](https://golang.org/doc/go1.7#context) is used and it was added to standard library in this version;
 * Working Docker installation - build process uses dockerized Go to isolate from the host system;
-* List of project dependencies and their versions can be found in `glide.yaml` and `glide.lock` files.
+* List of project dependencies and their versions can be found in `Gopkg.toml` and `Gopkg.lock` files.

 ## Building